OmriAharon/ngReusableSvg/README.md

 ## ngReusableSvg - Reuse SVG Files with CSS Modifications
 Creates a reusable SVG component out of an external SVG file.
 This lets you control your SVGs using CSS.

+More specifically, you will be able to change the fill color of the SVG, meaning you can change its color via CSS.

 ## Dependencies

 * AngularJS v1.3